peerigon/erroz/README.md

 __Custom JSON format__

-By defining a `toJSON` function on AbstractError you can customize the JSON format.
+The `AbstractError.toJSON` method can be defined to customize the JSON format.

 ```javascript
 // Set a custom `toJSON` method for all errors